Cash Small Bills

 What You Need In Your 72 Hour Kits Today

-Here are some of my 72-hour kit/bug out bag lists to get you started.
-I wrote these about four years ago, but I hope these will help someone put together a 72-hour kit, bug out bag or just even a box with emergency items.
-We cannot depend on the government to take care of us.
+Here are some of my 72-hour kit/bug-out bag lists to get you started.
+I wrote these about ten years ago, but I hope these will help someone put together a 72-hour kit, bug-out bag, or even a box with emergency items.
+We can’t depend on the government to take care of us.

-If we have a major disaster that bank that receives your paychecks, retirement checks, disability payments or whatever form of income you receive every week or month might suddenly stop receiving them or limit access to the funds.
+If we have a major disaster, the bank that receives your paychecks, retirement checks, disability payments, or whatever form of income you receive every week or month, might suddenly stop receiving them or limit access to the funds.
 Yes, it may stop if we have a complete or partial grid down.
 This means you may be without power for a few days or maybe even a few weeks.
-Hopefully not months, but none of us knows for sure.
+Hopefully, not months, but none of us knows for sure.

-We could have a pandemic and you will not want to leave your house.
-I hope this doesn’t happen, but many years ago I had two family members contract polio.
-It wasn’t a pandemic as such back then….but we were not without fear of catching the deadly disease.
+We could have a pandemic, and you might not want to leave your house so you plan to shelter in place.
+I hope this doesn’t happen, but many years ago, I had two family members contract polio.
+It wasn’t a pandemic back then….but we were not without fear of catching the deadly disease.
+Of course, in 2020, we did have a pandemic.

-Look around your house and evaluate whatever you have in your home may be what you’ll need to survive until things return to a more normal state.
-Those 72-hour kits and other stored items, if you have any, may be the only water, food and other essentials you can depend on for days, weeks or months.
+Look around your house and evaluate whatever you have that can get you through the emergency situation.
+It may be what you’ll need to survive until things return to a more normal state.
+If you have planned ahead, those 72-hour kits and other stored items may be the only water, food, and other essentials you can depend on for days, weeks, or months.

-You will need a 72-hour kit or bug out bag to leave your house if the situation warrants that.
+If the situation warrants it, you’ll need a 72-hour kit or bug-out bag to take with you when you leave your house.
 We must be prepared for the unexpected, whatever comes our way.
-I am not a doomsday prepper, but I am a prepper.
-I prepare for the unexpected and I hope you are preparing as well.
+I’m not a doomsday prepper, but I am a prepper.
+I am preparing for the unexpected, and I hope you are also preparing.
 No one will take care of you and your family but you.
-So let’s get started with a few ideas for preparedness.
+So, let’s get started with a few ideas for preparedness.

 72 Hour Kits For Adults: